Five great reasons to throw a fancy dress party

 Dressing up in costume is a bit of a Marmite subject – some people love to be creative and put together a fun costume while for others fancy dress is a chore that costs money and takes up time.
-However, finding a costume to complement any theme is never an issue nowadays, you can even get hold of all-in-one designs: adult Halloween costumes by Morph Costumes are a good example.
+However, finding a costume to complement any theme is never an issue nowadays, you can even get hold of all-in-one designs.

 Whether you need convincing that a fancy dress party is the thing to organise this year or if you need to persuade some stubborn guests to take part, we have some great reasons, as well as some fun ideas for themes and games.